rapid-research/nc_pr_virtual_workshop/modules/intro_to_github.md

 ## Agenda

-Session I, Part 1 Agenda Items | Leader | Time
+Session II, Part 1 Agenda Items | Leader | Time
 ---------------------------------------- | --------------- | -------
 Q&A Session Regarding Homework (Workshop Logistics, Goals for this Workshop Session, Refresher on Workshop Objectives) | Jill | 10 mins
 What is GitHub and how can it support hurricane research? | Jill | 15 mins